-Until you quit blaming others for your bad tempers, outburst of negative emotions, and wild or violent actions or reactions; you will never be able to deal effectively with them.
+Until you quit blaming others for your bad tempers, an outburst of negative emotions, and wild or violent actions or reactions, you will never be able to deal effectively with them.

-While you may not have full control over what people say and do to you, however, you have full control over how you will react or respond to them.
+While you may not have complete control over what people say and do to you; however, you have complete control over how you will react or respond to them.

 This is why the Scripture admonishes you to be slow to wrath.

 19 So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath;